 Low-Power Integrated Circuits and Embedded Systems Laboratory (LPiNS-Lab)

-We research modeling and developing low-power algorithms and methodologies to design energy-efficient integrated circuits and computer hardware architectures for machine-learning applications and beyond.
-Foundational and applied work extends across diverse audiences and applications.
-For example, our real-time, wearable biomedical devices detect sleep apnea in adults and respiratory abnormalities among premature infants admitted to NICU; our embedded mobile application monitors infants and babies during sleep, and the handheld ultrasound machine detects possible cardiac or abdominal abnormalities and diseases using adult and pediatric echocardiography.
+We model and develop low-power algorithms and methodologies to design energy-efficient integrated circuits and computer hardware architectures for machine-learning applications.
+Foundational and applied research work extends across diverse audiences and applications, from biomedical device innovation to re-designing in-memory device architecture.
 In short, in our laboratory we are:

-- Designing low-power integrated circuits for next-generation biomedical systems and applications such as detecting breathing and cardiac abnormalities.
+- Developing low-power integrated circuits for next-generation biomedical instrumentations such as inkjet-printed AI-core-based respiratory bracelets and in-memory image sensors with ReRAM technology.

 We are a group of intrigued individuals and low-key coffee connoisseurs who love to get their hands dirty!